GifflarJS-Framework/core/README.md

 - Example: `gifflar make:service contractsBuilder` - Will create the service file `contractsBuilderService` inside 'services' folder.

-The services are created to manage all the contracts construction steps (modelation, writing, compilation and deploy).
+The services are created to manage all the contracts construction steps (modeling, writing, compiling and deploying).
 It's how you can create dynamic smart contracts through a given service request.
 You can create your own logic of creating smart contracts code, so then you can use these services in your API or frontend application.

 Note that if you want to work only creating smart contracts on the fly, you can use only Gifflar Services.
 But if you also or only want to create static smart contracts, you can use the Gifflar Environment to facilitate the smart contracts development using the [Gifflar Models](#make-model).